egodigital/ego-cli/README.md

 ## Available commands

-A (non complete) of some interesting commands:
+A (non complete) list of some interesting commands:

 ```
 build         # Shorthand for 'npm run build'.